jennybc/gapminder/README.md

 -   `gapminder`: 12 rows for each country (1952, 1955, ..., 2007).
 It's a subset of ...
 -   `gapminder_unfiltered`: more lightly filtered and therefore about twice as many rows.

+**Note: this package exists for the purpose of teaching and making code examples.
+It is an excerpt of data found in specific spreadsheets on Gapminder.org circa 2010.
+It is not a definitive source of socioeconomic data and I don't update it.
+Use other data sources if it's important to have the current best estimate of these statistics.**

 ### Install and test drive

 Install `gapminder` from CRAN: